Samuel Bush-Blanasi is a resident of the Wugularr (Beswick) community in the Katherine region.

 Mr Bush-Blanasi was educated in his own community before completing studies at Kormilda College in Darwin.
 He’s an accomplished artist, and was a founding member of the Association of Northern, Kimberley and Arnhem Aboriginal Artists (ANKAAA), the peak advocacy and support agency for Aboriginal artists across the Top End.
 He was also a founder of Top End Aboriginal Bush Broadcasting Association (TEABBA).

-This is his eighth term at the NLC and third term as chairman.
+This is his ninth term at the NLC and fourth term as Chair.